ppapuli102/Portfolio/README.md

 I made this alongside another colleague using Pandas to wrangle the data, creating visualizations using Plotly and then serving it to a Flask instance using Dash.

-After cleaning the data, we were able to use some HTML/css to create some radio items and
+After cleaning the data, we were able to use some HTML/css to create some range sliders and dropdowns to create filters for race type and candidate names.
+This filters our dataframe and dynamically updates values in some key cards and a contributions bar graph to the right (as shown in the image below)

 ![ex1](District%2024%20Election%20Dashboard%2006-2019/campaign_dashboard_1.PNG)

 ![ex2](District%2024%20Election%20Dashboard%2006-2019/campaign_dashboard_2.PNG)